benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 To use these modules in GRASS GIS:
 1. Browse the GRASS App package using Finder ("Show Package Contents").
-(2-5) Open the folder "Contents/Resources" within the GRASS App package and proceed by copying this project's files to the same GRASS subfolders specified in the instructions for Linux (above).
+2. Open the folder "Contents/Resources" within the GRASS App package and proceed by copying this project's files to the same GRASS subfolders specified in the instructions for Linux (above).
+3. Set the executable bit ("+x") for all of the above files (use "chmod" in Terminal: no other way to do this in macOS).
+4. Copy the manual page "description.html" for each module to the "docs" subfolder of your GRASS installation, renaming it to match each module's name with the extension ".html" (e.g. for v.net.models the target name would be "v.net.models.html").
+5. Also copy all ".png" files (they are the illustrations for the manual page) into the "docs" folder of your GRASS installation.

 For use via the QGIS Processing plug-in:
 1. On macOS, QGIS comes with a bundled version of GRASS 7.
 Browse the QGIS App package using Finder ("Show Package Contents").
 2. Open the folder "Contents/Resources/grass78" and copy this project's files to the same GRASS subfolders specified in the instructions for Linux (above).
-(3-5) Proceed by locating and editing "algorithms.json", as described in the instructions for Linux (above).
+3. Proceed by locating and editing "algorithms.json", as described in the instructions for Linux (above).
+4. Make sure that the QGIS Processing plug-in and its GRASS provider are enabled in QGIS.
+5. You should now find the additional modules in group "GRASS/Network reconstruction" in the QGIS Processing Toolbox (you might have to restart QGIS first).

 For use via the QGIS GRASS 7 plug-in:
 1. Perform installation into bundled GRASS GIS as described above, for the "QGIS Processing plug-in".